-The body/person responsible for Fit and Proper assessment considers and decides whether a reassessment is required based on the changes.
+The body/person responsible for Fit and Proper assessment considers and decides whether an extraordinary re-assessment is required based on the changes.
 In the cases indicated in the internal regulation on fitness and propriety a re-assessment must be performed.